Singapore-based open finance startup Finantier gets backing from Y Combinator – TechCrunch

 Open finance grew out of open banking, the same framework that Plaid and Tink are built on.
 Meant to give people more control over their financial data instead of keeping it siloed within banks and other institutions, users can decide to grant apps or websites secure access to information from their online accounts, including bank accounts, credit cards and digital wallets.
 Open banking refers mainly to payment accounts, while open finance, Finantier’s specialty, covers a larger gamut of services, including business lending, mortgages and insurance underwriting.

 While Finantier is focusing first on Singapore and Indonesia, it plans to expand into other countries and become a global fintech company like Plaid.
-It’s already eyeing Vietnam and the Philippines and has established partnerships in Brussels.
+It’s already eyeing Vietnam and the Philippines.

 Before launching Finantier, Rojas worked on products for peer-to-peer lending platforms Lending Club and Dianrong, and served as chief technology officer for several fintech startups in Southeast Asia.
 He realized that many companies struggled to integrate with other platforms and fetch data from banks, or purchase data from different providers.